singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/account/index.md

 - `mpe_contract` (MPEContract): An instance of the `MPEContract` class for interacting with the MultiPartyEscrow contract.
-- `token_contract` (Contract): An instance of the `Contract` class from the `web3` library for interacting with the SingularityNET AGIX Token contract.
+- `token_contract` (Contract): An instance of the `Contract` class from the `web3` library for interacting with the SingularityNET ASI (FET) Token contract.
 - `private_key` (str): The private key associated with the account.
 - `signer_private_key` (str): The private key used for signing transactions.
 - `address` (str): The Ethereum address associated with the account.